jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

     python3 jalapeno.py -f rome.json -e srv6 -s lu
     ```

+*Note: the client supports both SRv6 and SR-MPLS, however, we don't have SR-MPLS configured in our lab so we'll only be using the *`-e srv6`* encapsulation option.

-The client's network service modules are located in the lab_6 *python/netservice/* directory.
-When invoked the client first calls the *src_dst.py* module, which queries the graphDB and returns database ID info for the source and destination prefixes.
+The client's network service modules are located in the lab_6 *`python/netservice/`* directory.
+When invoked the client feeds source and destination from the json file to the *`src_dst.py`* module, which queries the graphDB and returns database ID info for the src and dest prefixes.
 The client then runs the selected network service module (gp, ll, lu, or ds).
 The network service module queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
-The netservice module then calls the *add_route.py* module to create the local SR or SRv6 route or policy.
+The netservice module then calls the *`add_route.py`* module to create the local SR or SRv6 route or policy.

-Note: the jalapeno.py client supports both SR and SRv6 encapsulation, however, for the purposes of this lab we'll focus primarily on SRv6.

 ## Rome Network Services
 ### Get All Paths

 The Get All Paths Service will query the DB for all paths up to 6-hops in length between a pair of source and destination prefixes.

-1. Run the 'gp' service (you can specify either sr or srv6 for encap):
+1. Run the Get All Paths 'gp' service:
     ```
     python3 jalapeno.py -f rome.json -s gp -e srv6
     ```